Biden tells Democrats he had a medical check-up after debate disaster

 Wednesday’s meeting marked Biden’s latest effort to prove to his divided Democrat camp that he is fighting fit and ready for another four years in office.

-Hours before his health update, Biden joined a Zoom video call with campaign and Democratic National Committee staff, pledging that “no one’s pushing me out,” another source told the outlet.
+Hours before his health update, the president joined a Zoom video call with campaign and Democratic National Committee staff, pledging that “no one’s pushing me out,” another source told Politico.

-Biden is scheduled to appear on ABC News’ World News Tonight at 8pm (ET) on Friday, with George Stephanopoulos chairing the make-or-break interview.
+Biden is scheduled to appear on the ABC News channel’s World News Tonight at 8pm (ET) on Friday, with George Stephanopoulos chairing the make-or-break interview.

 Join our commenting forum